 A few features of this remedy deserve emphasis:

-- It is conditional on the underlying claim.
-The petitioner must first establish illegal, fraudulent, or oppressive conduct sufficient to support a dissolution claim.
+- It is conditional on the underlying claim, and tied to clause (5) alone.
+The petitioner must first establish illegal or fraudulent conduct, or oppressive conduct directly harmful to the petitioner, sufficient to support a dissolution claim under clause (5).
+The buyout remedy is not available for the separate clause (4) grounds (unlawful company activities, or activities no longer reasonably practicable to carry on).
 A member who simply wants liquidity, with no underlying misconduct, has no statutory access to court-ordered buyout.

 - The court chooses the seller and buyer.
 The statute permits a sale of “all membership interests a member owns” to either the company or one or more of the other members.
 The court is not required to pick one configuration over another.